robembd/GeoPythonConf2018-QGIS-Processing-Workshop/Hands on Exercises.md

     * Run Python code and commands on the Python Console
     * Create and use Python plugins

-\
-\

 # **Task: Perform Geospatial Analysis on Protected Habitats in an Environment**

-* **Problem**: The construction of an autobahn/expressway will lead to detrimental impact onto the habitats on its environment.
+* **Problem**: The construction of an autobahn/expressway will have a detrimental impact on the habitats on its environment.
 The goal is to analyze the protected habitats (flora and fauna) that would be affected by the construction of a fictional expressway, and to determine how many species and biotypes in the impact area of building a highway are legally protected.
 * **Source**: This task is based on Task 6 of the course _Introduction to GIS and Digital Cartography_ by Claas Leiner, University of Kassel, 2010.
 	* Adapted to a class for Vector Analysis by Stefan Keller, FS 2017
 	* Translated and adapted for QGIS 3.0 and the GeoPython Conference by Kang Zi Jing, 2018

-Data provided are a polygon vector file (**umgebung.gpkg**) which maps Biotype habitats, a line vector file (**autobahn.gpkg**) for the fictional highway route, and a topographic map (**heli.tif**) scaled at 1:25,000 (Tk25) to be used as a basemap.
+* **Data**: provided are a polygon vector file (**umgebung.gpkg**) which maps Biotype habitats, a line vector file (**autobahn.gpkg**) for the fictional highway route, and a topographic map (**heli_modified.tif**) scaled at 1:25,000 (Tk25) to be used as a basemap.

-The detailed workflow can be found in the repositor in **\Workflow\Highway Construction Workflow English.doc**.
-It can be summarized as follows:
+* **Workflow**: The detailed workflow can be found in the repositor in **Workflow/Highway Construction Workflow English.doc**.

-- **Import** the input data and aligning their CRS
-- Calculation of **impact zones** in the neighborhood of the highway for different levels
-- item 3

-**As you can already tell, doing this over and over again on different files is very tedious, boring and repetitive.
+**As you can already guess, doing the same analysis over and over again on different files is very tedious, boring and repetitive.
 Is there a way to automate this?
 Yes!
-With the help of scripting and PyQGIS, we can!**\
+With the help of scripting and PyQGIS, we can!**

-\
-With the click of a button to run a script, we can automate this task in mere seconds.\
+With the click of a button to run a script, we can automate this task in mere seconds.

-This problem will be broken down into smaller problem sets and tasks to break the problem apart.
+This problem will be broken down into smaller problem sets and tasks to break the problem down.
 The tasks will be progressive, from getting familiar with the QGIS client to using its Processing toolbox tools, like the Graphical Modeler before moving on to creating your own custom script.

 ## **Task 1.** Adding GeoPackage as Layers into QGIS

-- **Dataset used:** Umgebung.gpkg, Autobahn.gpkg
+- **Dataset used:** `Umgebung.gpkg`, `Autobahn.gpkg`
 - **Tools used:** QGIS GUI, PyQGIS
-- **Description:** To load .gpkg files into QGIS client
+- **Description:** To load `.gpkg` files into QGIS client
 - **Objective:** Manually load vector layers on QGIS, and then using the Python console

 #### Task 1.1.
 Manually adding the GeoPackage files into QGIS

 1. Run QGIS 3.0 on your machine
 2. The first step is to set the Project CRS to 31467 (DHDN/Gauss-Kruger Zone 3) which corresponds to the CRS of the `umgebung.gpkg` file which will be added first.
 All subsequent data (including `autobahn.gpkg` which uses another CRS) will be projected on the fly when added to the QGIS project.
 3. You can do this manually by clicking on the CRS at the bottom-right of the window, or by clicking `Project -> Project Properties -> CRS` or you can press `Ctrl + Shift + P` to open up Project Properties and then clicking CRS
-4. From there, change the CRS to DHDN/Gauss-Kruger zone 3, EPSG: 31467
+4. From there, change the CRS to `DHDN/Gauss-Kruger zone 3, EPSG: 31467`
-5. Once you're done, check that it says 31467 at the bottom of the window on the CRS tab
+5. Once you're done, check that it says 'EPSG:31467' at the bottom of the window on the CRS tab
 6. Now on the browser panel, look for GeoPackage, right-click it and select `New Connection`
 7. Navigate to the folder you saved the GeoPackage file `Dataset/umgebung.gpkg` in and add it
 8. On the browser panel, show the child items of the newly created connection `umgebung.gpkg` and drag the vector layer onto the map canvas (or double-click it)
 9. **(Optional)** you can play around with the Styling of the layer and classify it by the attribute `bfn_biotope_text` with different colors.
-To do this, right-click the environment layer and go to `Properties > Symbology` and select `Categorized` from the drop-down menu at the top of the dialog box, selecting a color ramp (for example 'Random colors') and clicking on `Classify`.
+To do this, right-click the environment layer and go to `Properties -> Symbology` and select `Categorized` from the drop-down menu at the top of the dialog box, selecting a color ramp (for example 'Random colors') and clicking on `Classify`.
-10. As we are going to focus on scripting in Python, let's remove this layer: right-click the layer under Layers, and click on remove
+10. As we are going to focus on scripting in Python, let's remove this layer: right-click the layer under Layers, and click on `Remove Layer`

 #### Task 1.2.
-Creating a Dialog Box to ask for User Input on File to Add\
+Creating a Dialog Box to ask for User Input on File to Add

 We want to write a script to automate tasks, so let us explore asking for user input for file path:

 1. On the Menu Toolbar, click `Plugins -> Python Console` or press `Ctrl + Alt + P` on your keyboard to open up the Python Console